 Similar to other jurisdictions, Sedgwick County has continued to address modest growth in property valuations by making operational changes.
 Prior to the national recession, assessed property valuations grew by an average of 5.5 percent annually between 1999 and 2009.
 Since that time, assessed valuations were below 1.0 percent for three years (2010 to 2012), and fell in value for the 2013 budget by 0.7 percent.
-In 2016, there was an increase to 1.4 percent, assessed value increased to 2.8 percent in 2017, and increased to 3.3 percent in 2018.
-The assessed valuation for 2019 is 3.9 percent.
+In 2017, assessed value increased to 2.8 percent, in 2018, it increase increased to 3.2 percent, and in 2019, assessed valuation was 3.9 percent.
+Assessed valuation for 2020 is 4.5 percent.

-In Sedgwick County, residential property accounts for the largest percentage (61.8 percent) of the total assessed value of real property.
-The second largest is commercial property, comprising 34.8 percent of the County's total assessed value of real property.
+In Sedgwick County, residential property accounts for the largest percentage (62.4 percent) of the total assessed value of real property.
+The second largest is commercial property, comprising 34.4 percent of the County's total assessed value of real property.
 The large percentage of residential property shows that individuals and families recognize the County as a growing community where they can purchase a home and establish roots, while the large portion of commercial property shows that the County's business environment is also favorable.

-Source: Sedgwick County Appraiser, 2018
+Source: Sedgwick County Appraiser, 2019

-Another economic indicator is the total assessed value of the largest five taxpayers compared to the total assessed valuation of the County.
+Another economic indicator is the total assessed value of the five largest taxpayers compared to the total assessed valuation of the County.
 A concentrated property tax base can be detrimental to a community in times of economic downturn, especially if a jurisdiction's largest taxpayers are in the same industry.
-Sedgwick County's largest five taxpayers comprised 7.59 percent of the County's total assessed value in 2017.
+Sedgwick County's largest five taxpayers comprised 7.15 percent of the County's total assessed value in 2018.

-2017 Top Five Taxpayers
+2018 Top Five Taxpayers

 Percent of Total

 Assessed County Taxable

-Name Value Assessed Value
+Nam e Value Assessed Value

-Kansas Gas & Electric/Westar \$ 128,394,062 2.75%
+Kansas Gas & Electric/Westar \$ 139,702,013 2.88%

-Spirit Aerosystems, Inc. 104,777,736 2.24%
+Spirit Aerosystems, Inc. 106,181,859 2.19%

-Beechcraft Corporation 43,446,124 0.93%
+Haw ker Beechcraft 47,303,142 0.97%

-Cessna Aircraft Company, Inc. 42,535,946 0.91%
+Cessna Aircraft Co.
+18,292,966 0.38%

-The Boeing Co.
-35,635,552 0.76%
+Boeing Company 35,646,443 0.73%

-Total \$354,789,420 7.59%
+Total \$347,126,423 7.15%

-Source: Sedgwick County Clerk, 2018
+Source: Sedgwick County Clerk, 2019